secretlint/secretlint/README.md

 }
 ```

-The `id` property is the name secretlint rule package.
+The `id` property is the name of secretlint rule package.

-Secretlint does not built-in rule.
+Secretlint does not have built-in rule.
 You want to add some rule and You should **install** the package and **add** the rule to `.secretlintrc` file.